Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Tea drinking has long become a tradition in the culture of our people.
-With tea, many people start the morning and end the day.
+Tea drinking has long been a tradition in the culture of our people.
+Many people start their morning and end their day with tea.
 Some prefer black, others - green.
-There are fans of various additives in the drink, which gives it a tasteful variety.
-In the summer, in the heat, they remember karkad - red tea.
-But most did not even hear about blue.
-But it exists and belongs to the elite expensive varieties.
+There are fans of various additives in the drink, which gives it a variety of tastes.
+In the summer heat, they remember hibiscus - red tea.
+But most have not even heard of blue tea.
+But it exists and is an elite expensive variety.

 What is blue tea made of?